Columbia Road flower market in London's East End

 Guide to Cockney Rhyming Slang

-Cockney Rhyming slang is a die-hard part of East End London culture that will always be part of the fabric of the city and has been around since the mid 19th century.
+Cockney Rhyming slang is a die-hard part of East End London culture.
+It has been around since the mid-19th century and will always be part of the fabric of the city.

 Apples and Pears = stairs